-- Communicating or behaving in any form that disrupts or interferes with the educational process or any institutional function - Falsification, forgery, alteration, or invention of information, including, but not limited to, any document used for admission or eligibility to the University, document used to apply for financial aid, or other official University documents - Disruptive behavior in any form that creates a hostile or offensive educational environment for a student, faculty member, or staff member - Failing to comply promptly with any reasonable directive from a faculty member or University official
+- Communicating or behaving in any form that disrupts or interferes with the educational process or any institutional function - Falsification, forgery, alteration, or invention of information, including, but not limited to, any

-- Failing to cooperate with officials in a University investigation - Possessing, using, distributing, or being under the influence of alcohol or illegal drugs while on University property or as part of any University activity - With the exception of authorized persons, permitting anyone access to one's classroom, attend class in one's stead, or attending class for another - Sharing one's password or using someone else's password for any University system or network - Using any University system, network, or other IT resources to upload, download, or otherwise share and/or distribute any copyrighted music, video, software, written works, or other materials without the written consent of the copyrighted owner.
+- document used for admission or eligibility to the University, document used to apply for financial aid, or other official University documents - Disruptive behavior in any form that creates a hostile or offensive educational environment for a student, faculty member, or staff member - Failing to comply promptly with any reasonable directive from a faculty member or University official - Failing to cooperate with officials in a University investigation - Possessing, using, distributing, or being under the influence of alcohol or illegal drugs while on University property or as part of any University activity - With the exception of authorized persons, permitting anyone access to one's classroom, attend class in one's stead, or attending class for another - Sharing one's password or using someone else's password for any University system or network - Using any University system, network, or other IT resources to upload, download, or otherwise share and/or distribute any copyrighted music, video, software, written works, or other materials without the written consent of the copyrighted owner. - No student or person, individually or on behalf of any business or organization of any kind, whether forprofit or not-for-profit, is permitted to solicit, market, offer goods or services, or operate on behalf of such organization in any way on the University's campus without the prior written consent of the University's President or Chief Operating Officer.
+In addition, no student or person, individually or on behalf of any business or organization of any kind, whether forprofit or not-for-profit, may use the University's name, marks, seal, logos or other identifying symbols, without the prior written consent of the University's President or Chief Operating Officer.